Princess Sophie of Saxe-Weimar-Eisenach (1888–1913): Other possible causes

 In addition to the family's refusal to consent to the marriage, there was another event that may have led to her suicide.
 A month earlier, Sophie traveled to France with her mother, Princess Gerda, and von Bleichröder, and the Princess's chauffeur, Walter Palmer.
 Enjoying taking long drives in the Fontainbleau Forest, on one night while driving at high speed, their vehicle hit a little gypsy girl and mortally injured her.
 The following day, von Bleichröder visited the girl's house and paid them the equivalent of $3,000 in compensation.
 At the time of the accident, Walter Palmer, her chauffeur, claimed to be driving.
 But at the trial of Palmer and the Baron a month later (very shortly after her suicide) – Palmer was charged with homicide and von Bleichröder with civil responsibility, as the owner of the car – sworn statements by the occupants of the car established that at the time, the Princess, "a keen motorist and expert driver", was at the wheel, Palmer was sitting beside her, and her mother and the Baron were in the back seats.
 Palmer admitted he had falsely claimed responsibility at the time of the accident to spare the Princess, and had done so without any promise or expectation.
 At the time, the Princess and her mother were registered at the hotel incognito as Madame and Mlle Deroda, and identified themselves similarly to police at the time of the accident.
 The court was satisfied that the deceased Princess had been the driver, and dismissed the charges against Palmer and von Bleichröder.
-Some newspapers hinted that the stress or guilt of this tragedy may have instrumental in her suicide a month later, saying "Every effort was made to hush up the affair, owing to fear that the Princess's movements would become known to her father."
+Some newspapers hinted that the stress or guilt of this tragedy may have been instrumental in her suicide a month later, saying "Every effort was made to hush up the affair, owing to fear that the Princess's movements would become known to her father."